tim-richter/nextjs-blog/README.md

 A Query can also have variables like $id.
 Those are declared in the second object to "fetchAPI".

+If you want to have a look at what's available you can visit the wordpress admin site and go to "GraphiQL" in the sidebar.
+Or just use this link: http://127.0.0.1/wp-admin/admin.php?page=wp-graphiql%2Fwp-graphiql.php

 ## Environment Variables

 The .env file is only used by docker for wordpress!